- Catherine Bertola

 - Arts Council England’s Museum Resilience Fund

-All in a Day’s Work, was a new commission made by artist Catherine Bertola in response the history and architecture of the Workhouse Museum, Ripon.
-Drawing on the history of still life and tableaux, the work seeks to invoke a sense of the endless physical hardship endured by the inmates, and the segregation they experienced within the Workhouse.
+All in a Day’s Work, was a new commission made by artist Catherine Bertola in response the history and architecture of the Workhouse Museum.
+Drawing on the history of still life and tableaux, the work sought to invoke a sense of the endless physical hardship that was endured by the inmates, and the segregation they experienced within the Workhouse.

-Over the course of six days in August 2016 the static installations were activated by a series of performances, in which people dressed in 19th Century workhouse uniforms sat alone in the cells, silently carrying out the task at hand.
-A series of photographs documenting these performances have been left on permanent display as a reminder of what the reality of poverty once meant.
+Over the course of six days in August 2016 the static installations were activated by a series of performances, for which museum volunteers dressed in 19th Century workhouse uniforms sat alone in the cells, silently carrying out the task at hand.
+A series of photographs documenting these performances were left on permanent display as a reminder of what the reality of poverty once meant.